You may not be talking to who you think.

 No amount of searching will make it otherwise, and no amount of search results mean otherwise.

-You’ll need to get what help you can through other means.
+You need to get help through other means.

-Always, and I do mean always, start with the official website for the service you’re having difficulty with.
-That’s Outlook.com for Outlook.com, Gmail.com for Gmail, Yahoo.com for Yahoo!
-Mail, and so on.
-If there is support to be had, you’ll be directed to it from those sites.
+Always — and I do mean always — start with the official website for the service.
+That’s outlook.com for Outlook.com, gmail.com for Gmail, yahoo.com for Yahoo!, and so on.
+If there is help to be had, you’ll be directed to it from those sites.

 There’s no need to search further, and every reason not to.